Selling Multiple Complements with Packaging Costs: The Competitive Market with Packaging Costs

 \subsection{Preliminaries}

-There are $n$ indivisible, distinguishable varieties (or items) in the economy, identified with $j \in N:=\{1,\dots,n\}$, with $\Omega_j$ units for each variety $j\in N$. \begin{definition}[Package] A \emph{package} is a subset of $N$, i.e.,~an element $\Sin$. \end{definition} Packages allow only a single unit of each variety to be bundled together.\footnote{This is without loss of generality, since with appropriate labeling packages containing identical varieties can be mapped to our model (we exemplify this in \cref{sec:identical-items}).} In contrast, multisets generalize subsets to allow multiple copies of items by including the multiplicity of the elements of their ground set $N$ (with multiplicity $0$ for elements of $N$ not present in the multiset).
-Occurrences of the same element are indistinguishable.\footnote{See, e.g.,~\cite{Blizard1990} for a detailed treatment of multisets.} We denote by $\Z_+$ the set of positive integers including zero. \begin{definition}[Multiset] Given a finite ground set $A= \{a_1,\dots,a_n\}$, a \emph{multiset} of $A$ is defined as a mapping $m:A\rightarrow \Z_+$, and represented by $\bm{m}:= (m(a_1),\dots,m(a_n))$. \end{definition} The image $m(a)$, or $m_{a}$, denotes the multiplicity of element $a$ in $\bm{m}$.
-A \emph{variety multiset} is of the ground set $N$.
-We also introduce \emph{package multisets} of the power set of $N$, in which case the ground set is $2^N$.
-Package multisets are denoted $\kb = (k_{S_1},\dots,k_{S_{2^n}}) \in \msets$, where each $k_{S}$ denotes the multiplicity of the package $S$. \begin{definition}[Feasible multisets] The universe of all feasible package multisets $\K$ is given by
+There are $n$ indivisible, distinguishable varieties (or items) in the economy, identified with $j \in N:=\{1,\dots,n\}$, with a supply of $\Omega_j$ units for each variety $j\in N$. \begin{definition}[Package] A \emph{package} (or bundle) is a subset of $N$, i.e.,~an element $\Sin$. \end{definition} Packages allow a single unit of each variety to be bundled together.
+This is without loss of generality, since with appropriate labeling packages containing identical varieties can be mapped to our model (we exemplify this in \cref{sec:identical-items}).
+Multisets allow multiple copies of items by including the multiplicity of elements in their ground set $N$, where occurrences of the same element are indistinguishable.\footnote{See, e.g.,~\cite{Blizard1990} for a detailed treatment of multisets.} Denoting by $\Z_+$ the set of positive integers including zero, we define a \emph{multiset} as a mapping $m:N\rightarrow \Z_+$, and represent it as a vector of the multiplicities of its elements $\bm{m}:= (m(1),\dots,m(n))$.
+We work mainly with \emph{package multisets} with ground set $2^N$, represented by vectors $\kb = (k_{S_1},\dots,k_{S_{2^n}}) \in \msets$ where $k_{S}$ denotes the multiplicity of the package $S$. \begin{definition}[Feasible multisets] The universe of all \emph{feasible} package multisets is given by

-\end{definition} A package multiset is equivalent to an ``anonymous'' partition in which the identity of the agents receiving an element of the partition does not matter.
-Henceforth, in the interest of conciseness, we refer to anonymous partitions simply as partitions.
+\end{definition} A package multiset can also be seen as an anonymous partition in which the elements of the partition are not labeled.
+We refer to an anonymous partition simply as partition, and use package multiset and partition synonymously.
+If a package multiset, or partition, $\kb$ can be identified to a set $S$ (i.e.,~$k_S=1$ for exactly one $S\in 2^N$ and $k_S'=0$ for all other $S'$), we will abuse the formal definition and write $\kb=S$ for the sake of~clarity.